linuxboot/heads-wiki/Brief-over-of-Heads-and-firmware-security/Heads-threat-model.md

  different users.
 As @corcra says, "your threat model is not my threat model but your threat model is ok".
 The EFF has written the Surveillance Self-Defense guide that has a good introduction to generating threat models.
-The Center for Investigative Journalism has a good four part article on threats/defences, basic physical modifications, advanced modifications and replacing the BIOS.
+The Center for Investigative Journalism has a good four part article on [threats/defences](https://web.archive.org/web/20161227232517/http://www.tcij.org/resources/guides-0/goals-threats-and-defences)
+ , basic physical modifications, advanced modifications and [replacing the BIOS](https://web.archive.org/web/20160927161825/http://www.tcij.org:80/resources/guides-0/replacing-BIOS)
+ .

 Goals of the attacker
 ----